Debt and your home: Can an unsecured creditor take my house?

 I've received a notice of repossession, what should I do?

-Even at this stage, it’s not too late to negotiate a repayment arrangement with your lender and, if you're in a position to make small payments towards the debt, this will be taken into account by the judge.
+Even at this stage, it's not too late to negotiate a repayment plan with your lender and, if you're in a position to make small payments towards the debt, this will be taken into account by the judge.
 The court will then decide if you should be allowed to stay in the property or not.

 What does it mean if my home is worth less than my mortgage?